Efficient End-to-End Visual Document Understanding with Rationale Distillation: Introduction

 \section{Introduction}

 Information in the digital world is conveyed through text integrated with visual elements, such as complex layouts, figures, and illustrations.
-Answering user questions based on such visual documents requires models to recognize text, understand layout and other visual elements, and to have the reasoning ability to connect this information to the user need.
+Answering user questions based on such visual documents requires models to recognize and connect text and layout to the user need.

-While pretrained image-to-text multimodal models have very recently demonstrated strong performance on visual document understanding (VDU) via directly mapping pixel-level input document images to answers corresponding to user queries ~\cite{donut, pix2struct,chen2023palix,chen2023pali3}, state-of-the-art approaches still benefit from the use of external components that address sub-problems of the task: examples are tools such as OCR systems~\cite{chen2023palix, tilt, layoutlmv3}, structured table source extraction~\cite{liu-2022-deplot}, and large language models for reasoning based on the extracted information and the user query ~\cite{liu-2022-deplot,perot2023lmdx}.
-Additional tools such as image captioning, image object classification, and search engines have been used for multimodal tasks with both image and textual inputs~\cite{gpt4tools, zhang2023multimodal}.
+While pretrained image-to-text multimodal models have demonstrated strong performance on visual document understanding (VDU) by directly mapping pixel-level input document images to answers corresponding to user queries~\cite{donut, pix2struct,chen2023palix,chen2023pali3}, state-of-the-art approaches benefit from the use of external tools.
+Tools include OCR systems~\cite{chen2023palix, tilt, layoutlmv3}, structured table source extraction~\cite{liu-2022-deplot}, and LLMs reasoning over extracted information and the user query~\cite{liu-2022-deplot,perot2023lmdx}.
+Additional tools such as image captioning, object classification, and search engines have been used for other multimodal tasks~\cite{gpt4tools, zhang2023multimodal}.
+However, the accuracy gains from these external components come at the cost of decreased computational efficiency and increased engineering complexity.

-The accuracy gains from these external components come at the cost of decreased computational efficiency and increased engineering complexity.
-In this work, we ask whether we can achieve high accuracy and efficiency by teaching a smaller model to learn from rationales generated by external tools and expensive LLMs.
-We use a relatively small image-to-text model to perform VDU tasks by decomposing them into rationale prediction and answer steps, predicting the rationale and answer in sequence.
-The term rationale here refers to some intermediate information---represented as text---which helps answer the question correctly, such as information we might extract using the aforementioned tools.
-For instance, the rationale can be a small subset of relevant text from the image, but it can also include layout, structured information and reasoning (see Figure~\ref{fig:rationale_generation}).
-Any external tools and potentially expensive LLMs can be used to derive rationales for training data, but a single small image-to-text model should be able to make test inferences without external assistance.
-For efficiency, we focus on very short rationales.
+In this work, we ask whether we can achieve high accuracy and efficiency by teaching a smaller model to learn from short rationales generated by external tools and expensive LLMs (see Figure~\ref{fig:vdu_teaser}).
+We use a small student image-to-text model to perform VDU tasks by decomposing them into rationale prediction and answer steps, predicting the rationale and answer in sequence.
+The ``rationale'' can be any intermediate textual information that helps answer a question correctly: for instance, it could be a subset of relevant text from the image as well as layout, structured information, and reasoning (see Figure~\ref{fig:rationale_generation}).